Paramore: Musical style and influences

 Paramore's music style has generally been regarded as pop-punk, emo, pop rock, alternative rock, power pop, emo pop, new wave, punk rock, pop, grunge, electropop, and synth-pop.

 Joshua Martin had written after an interview with Hayley Williams, "The band isn't just a short pop-punk girl with red hair and a spunky attitude.
 Their music is like them, it's aged differently.
 It's sped up, and slowed down.
 It's emo without being whiny, or bratty.
 Almost a very literal anti-Avril Lavigne."
-Alternative Press magazine had commented that the band was "young-sounding", while consistently being "honest."
-Paramore's first album All We Know is Falling had an arguably more "formulaic pop-punk" sound that was "delivered particularly well" and the combination of the two had created a "refined rock infused pop/punk album."
-The band's second release, Riot! was said to explore a 'diverse range of styles," however, not straying far from "their signature sound."
+Alternative Press magazine had commented that the band was "young-sounding", while consistently being "honest".
+Paramore's first album All We Know is Falling had an arguably more "formulaic pop-punk" sound that was "delivered particularly well" and the combination of the two had created a "refined rock infused pop/punk album".
+The band's second release, Riot! was said to explore a 'diverse range of styles," however, not straying far from "their signature sound".
 The band's later albums, such as Paramore and After Laughter, included more of a new wave and synth-pop sound.
+The band's sixth studio album, This Is Why went for more of a post-punk and dance-punk sound.

 Alternative Press and various other reviewers have noted that the band's stage performances have helped boost them to larger fame.
 Alternative Press states that Williams "has more charisma than singers twice her age, and her band aren't far behind in their chops, either."
 Singer-songwriter John Mayer had praised Williams' voice in a blog in October 2007, calling her "The great orange hope"; "orange" in reference to her hair color.
-Due to the female-fronted aspect of the band, Paramore has gained comparisons to Kelly Clarkson and the aforementioned Avril Lavigne, to which one reviewer said was "sorely unfounded."
+Due to the female-fronted aspect of the band, Paramore has gained comparisons to Kelly Clarkson and the aforementioned Avril Lavigne, to which one reviewer said was "sorely unfounded".
 Reviewer Jonathan Bradley noted that "Paramore attacks its music with infectious enthusiasm."
 However, he also explained that "there isn't a whole lot of difference between Riot! and the songs from Kelly Clarkson or Avril Lavigne."
-A reviewer at NME had likened Paramore's sound to that of "No Doubt (stripped of all the ska bollocks)" and "Kelly Clarkson's wildest dreams."
+A reviewer at NME had likened Paramore's sound to that of "No Doubt (stripped of all the ska bollocks)" and "Kelly Clarkson's wildest dreams".
 Hayley Williams has gone on to comment about the female aspect of the band saying that Paramore is not "this girl-fronted band" and it makes "music for people to enjoy music, not so people can talk about my sexuality."